One Month After Cochlear Implant Activation

 After Your First Cochlear Implant Fitting, Practice Hearing!

 Practice, practice, practice!
 After you leave your fitting, you might feel that sounds seem very different than before.
 That’s okay: as before, everyone’s hearing is different.
 The best way to improve your hearing and listening skills is to practice hearing and listening.
 How?
-You can start by asking your clinician for specific recommendations, or check out our rehabilitation activities and this blog post on how to improve your hearing and listening skills.
+You can start by asking your clinician for specific recommendations, or check out our rehabilitation activities.

 Field is required